 • Poor sleep patterns like sleep apnea

 Insulin is a vital hormone required for regulating glucose that circulates in the bloodstream and it makes the cells absorb glucose.
-It works as a chemical messenger that initiates the liver to store glucose in the form of glycogen, rather than releasing it into the bloodstream.
-Insulin supports the body to keep up a good balance of energy, stabilises the blood glucose level and never lets it spike.
+It acts as a chemical messenger, prompting the liver to store glucose as glycogen rather than releasing it into the bloodstream.
+Insulin helps the body maintain a balanced energy level, stabilizes blood glucose, and prevents it from spiking.

 In a person with insulin resistance, the pancreas works hard to release enough insulin to overcome the body’s resistance to keep the blood sugar under control.
-Over a period of time, the pancreas's ability to secrete insulin begins to deplete which eventually leads to the development of type 2 diabetes.
+The pancreas's ability to secrete insulin declines over some time, eventually leading to the development of type 2 diabetes.

 Also Read: Type 2 Diabetes Mellitus: Causes, Symptoms And Treatment